-Generally, the basis period (i.e. taxation period) of a company is same as the Company’s accounting period.
+Generally, the basis period (i.e. taxation period) of a company is the same as the company’s accounting period.
 The first accounting period is the basis period for a year of assessment when the accounts are closed.
 It would be the first year of assessment for the entity.
 Please refer to basis period of a company for further details.

 Tax exemption for new start-up companies

 It is best for the company’s first financial year to be as close as 12 months in order to maximise the coverage of the tax exemption for new start-up companies for its first three consecutive YAs.
 You can refer to Singapore Corporate Tax Rate for the qualifying conditions of this tax exemption scheme.